 The Annual Narrative Report must be accompanied by a financial report in the prescribed format (see Appendix C).
-This financial report should show total income (including that from other donors) and expenditure against budget for the current year and cumulatively.
+This financial report should show total income (including that from other donors) and expenditure against both the overall approved project budget, as well as Irish Aid funding, for the current year and cumulatively.
 A sufficiently detailed breakdown should be provided, which should be in the same format as the budget agreed with Irish Aid during the application process (i.e. the financial report should use the same expenditure categories and line items as the agreed project budget).
 In-kind donations should not be included in the financial report.